Ruabon: The Wynns of Wynnstay

 In 1858, the ‘old’ Wynnstay was destroyed by fire, with many valuable manuscripts being lost.
 Sir Watkin built a new mansion on the same site.
 During the Second World War the hall and part of the park became the headquarters for the Royal Engineers Survey, a specialist branch of the RE responsible for providing training for sappers who staffed the mobile Map Production units which were part of all British Army operations.
 RE Survey moved out in 1946.
 There was also a fire in the stables adjoining the hall during the same War while the hall was used as billeting for officers.

-Owing to heavy death duties, the Williams-Wynns moved from Wynnstay to nearby Plas Belan, a house in the estate grounds, and finally left Ruabon forever in 1948, severing a link with Ruabon of over two centuries.
+Because of heavy death duties, the Williams-Wynns moved from Wynnstay to nearby Plas Belan, a house in the estate grounds, and finally left Ruabon forever in 1948, severing a link with Ruabon of over two centuries.
 Lady Daisy Williams-Wynn continued to live at Belan for much longer than 1948.
 Much of the estate was put up for sale and the house became a private school, Lindisfarne College (which took its name from the island of Lindisfarne in Northumberland although it had no connection with the island).
 The school itself closed in bankruptcy in 1994 and the house was converted into luxury flats.

 The organ at Wynnstay was built by John Snetzler in 1774 for Sir Watkin Williams-Wynn's London home in St James's Square but was moved to Wynnstay in 1863.
 During the sale of Wynnstay and its contents, the organ, and many other treasures, were acquired for the nation and are now displayed at the National Museum in Cardiff.

 The woodlands within the estate were taken over by the Forestry Commission and the trees were felled and replaced by conifers.
 Further destruction took place when parts of the estate grounds were built over during the construction of the Ruabon bypass.